-b.
-During the initial 20 days (150/160 hours) of absence, paid annual and personal leave and/or unpaid leave shall be used and may include leave provided under Section 4 above.
+- b.
+During the initial 20 days (150/160 hours) of absence, paid annual and/or unpaid leave shall be used and may include leave provided under Section 4 above.
 The additional sick family leave allowance must be used prospectively, and may not be retroactively charged for any of the initial 20 days (150/160 hours).
-A separate 20 day (150/160 hour) requirement must be met for each different serious health condition and/or family member and for each calendar year, even if not all of the additional days were used during the previous calendar year.

-c.
-The initial 20 days (150/160 hours) of absence may be accumulated and the additional leave may be used on an intermittent basis.
+A separate 20 day (150/160 hour) requirement must be met for each different serious health condition and/or family member and for each calendar year, even if not all of the additional days were used during the previous calendar year. - c.
+The initial 20 days (150/160 hours) of absence may be accumulated and the additional leave may be used on an intermittent basis. - d.

-d.
 Proof of the family member's serious health condition as defined by the Family and Medical Leave Act must be provided on the Commonwealth's Serious Health Condition Certification form.
 Proof may be required for each absence during the 20 day (150/160 hour) period and subsequent additional sick family leave period.

-e.
-Family member, for the purposes of this Section, is defined as the following persons: husband, wife, domestic partner, child, step-child, foster child or parent of the employee or child of the employee's domestic partner or any other person qualifying as a dependent under IRS eligibility criteria.

-Section 6.
-Employees may use up to five days of sick leave for the death of the employee's spouse, domestic partner, parent, stepparent, child, or stepchild or the child of the employee's domestic partner and up to three days of such leave may be used for the death of the following relatives of the employee: brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son- or daughter-in-law, brother- or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle, foster child, step-sister or step-brother or any relative residing in the employee's household or the following relatives of the employee's domestic partner: parent, brother, sister, grandparent or grandchild.

-Section 7. a.
-Employees who retire shall be paid for their accumulated unused sick leave in accordance with the schedule below if they retire under the conditions set forth in Subsection b.
+- e.
+Family member, for the purposes of this Section, is defined as the following persons: husband, wife, child, step-child, foster child or parent of the employee or any other person qualifying as a dependent under IRS eligibility criteria. - Section 6.
+Employees may use up to five days of sick leave for the death of the employee's spouse, parent, stepparent, child, or stepchild and up to three days of such leave may be used for the death of the following relatives of the employee: brother, sister, grandparent, step-grandparent, grandchild, step-grandchild, son- or daughter-in-law, brother- or sister-in-law, parent-in-law, grandparent-in-law, aunt, uncle, foster child, step-sister, step-brother, niece, nephew, or any relative residing in the employee's household. - Section 7. a.
+Employees who retire as defined in Article 25, Section 6, shall be paid for their accumulated unused sick leave in accordance with the schedule below if they retire under the conditions set forth in Subsection b.

+Days Available Percentage Maximum

-Days Available at Retirement Percentage Buy-Out Maximum Days
+at Retirement Buy-Out Days

 0 - 100 30% 30

 101 - 200 40% 80

 201 - 300 50% 150

 over 300 (in last 100% of days 11

 year of employment) over 300